SmartterHealth/Virtual-Rounding/README.md

 - Azure AD Security Groups
   - You will specify security groups to copy membership from to the individual Teams in the below CSV (_MembersGroupName_).
+  - These groups should contain the provider's accounts that you want to be added to the Teams as members.
+Do not include any of the room accounts you created earlier.
+They should _not_ be members of the Team.
 - The App ID and Client Secret from the Azure AD App Registration (earlier step in this guide).
 - A CSV file with the desired Team(s) information
   - Columns: